Fri, 28/09/2018 - 07:30

 Officially established in 2003 by an act of parliament and headquartered in Dar es Salaam just outside the Julius Nyerere International Airport, the organisation has evolved into a crucial service provider, as Director General Hamza Johari explains.

-“The Authority ensures the capacity building of its technical personnel by providing intensive training as well as deployment of modernised CNS/ATM systems to enhance the safe, orderly and expeditious flow of air traffic.
+“The Authority ensures the capacity building of its technical personnel by providing intensive training as well as deployment of modernized CNS/ATM systems to enhance the safe, orderly and expeditious flow of air traffic.

 “We also run the Civil Aviation Training Centre, which is located at the Julius Nyerere International Airport in Terminal 1.
 The school offers various aviation courses in air traffic control, aeronautical information service, aviation security, airport and flight operations.”